 Can I make a claim on behalf of a child?

-If a child under the age of 18 happens to be injured in a public park, you may question whether you could make a claim and seek compensation.
+If a child yet to reach their 18th birthday happens to be injured in a public park, you may question whether you could make a claim and seek compensation.
 In cases of this nature, the court could appoint a litigation friend to handle the case.
 You can click here to read more information about litigation friends and their duties.

 Once again, thank you for taking the time to read our guide on public park accident claims.